openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 ## Advanced Meal Assist (AMA) or Super Micro Bolus (SMB)

-Depending on your settings in [config builder](../SettingUpAaps/ConfigBuilder.md) you can choose between two algorithms:
+Depending on your settings in [Config builder > APS](../SettingUpAaps/ConfigBuilder.md) you can choose between two algorithms:

 - [Advanced meal assist (OpenAPS AMA)](#Open-APS-features-advanced-meal-assist-ama) - state of the algorithm in 2017
 - [Super Micro Bolus (OpenAPS SMB)](#Open-APS-features-super-micro-bolus-smb) - most recent algorithm recommended for beginners